-XDR supports telemetry from the broad range of infrastructure assets utilized by today's organizations
+XDR supports telemetry from

+the broad range of infrastructure

+assets utilized by today's

+organizations

-Generating substantial numbers of alerts, such systems require the manual intervention of human analysts to make response decisions and initiate remedial actions.
-With skills shortages biting hard and the relevant expertise being expensive and in short supply, this is a significant issue for all organizations.
-Closely tied to this lack of in-house expertise is the matter of noise.
-Seeking to ensure no genuine threat is overlooked, SIEMs typically generate huge volumes of alerts.
-Before making response decisions and taking action, analysts must identify which alerts relate to genuine threats and which do not.
+When generating substantial numbers of alerts, such systems require the manual intervention of human analysts to make response decisions and initiate remedial actions.
+However, a shortage in qualified analysts has created significant issues for all organizations.

+What about noise?
+This is closely connected to a lack of in-house expertise.
+When seeking to ensure that no genuine threat is overlooked, SIEMs typically generate huge volumes of alerts.
+Before making response decisions and acting, analysts must identify which alerts relate to genuine threats and which do not.
 Finding the important events amid the ongoing flood of alerts is a major challenge.